TUDelft-MUDE/book/book/univariate_distributions/GOF.md

 Select a distribution and adjust the parameters using the sliders.
 Observe how the QQ plot changes in response.
 The data above is a synthetic example - which distribution do you believe generated the samples?
 ````

-If you select a Gumbel distributions with the parameters $\mu=1$ and $\beta=1$, you can see that the samples closely follow the $45 ^\circ$-line.
+If we select a **Gumbel distributions** with the parameters $\mu=1$ and $\beta=1$, you can see that the samples closely follow the $45 ^\circ$-line[^Gumbeldata].
 Those provided by the Exponential distributions (or the Gumbel dsitribution with other parameters) deviate further from the diagonal line.
 Based on this graphical technique, it is possible to conclude that Gumbel distribution seems to be a suitable model for the data.

 **Let's code it!**

-Pseudo code is presented to illustrate the procedure to build a QQ-plot.
+Pseudo code to build a QQ-plot is presented below to illustrate the procedure.

     read observations

-    #calculate the empirical cdf
+    # Calculate the empirical cdf
     p_emp, q_emp = empirical CDF of observations

-    #define the parameters of the Gaussian distribution
+    # Define the parameters of the chosen distribution, e.g., a Gaussian PDF
     mean_gaussian = 5.17
     sd_gaussian = 5.76

-    #compute the values of the random variable predicted by the Normal distribution
+    # Compute the values of the random variable predicted by the Normal distribution
     q_gaussian = CDF of Normal distribution evaluated in p_emp with parameters mean_gaussian and sd_gaussian

-    #define the parameters of the Exponential distribution
-    loc_expon = -5.25
-    scale_expon = 10.42

-    #compute the values of the random variable predicted by the fitted distribution
-    q_exponential = CDF of Exponential distribution evaluated in p_emp with parameters loc_expon, scale_expon

     scatterplot of q_emp versus q_gaussian
-    scatterplot of q_emp versys q_expon

 ### Log-scale